-Students completing their AM degree at Washington University and continuing as PhD students will have two more semesters of course work, normally in the form of three seminars plus Comprehensive Exam Preparation (two courses) and Dissertation Prospectus (one course).
+Students completing their AM degree at Washington University and continuing as PhD students will have two or three more semesters of course work, normally in the form of three seminars plus the Comprehensive Exam Preparation courses (three courses) and the Dissertation Prospectus course.
 To be admitted to PhD candidacy, a student must also demonstrate reading proficiency in a second modern foreign language, pass the Comprehensive Exam, and successfully defend the Dissertation Prospectus.
 Students in ancient art and Asian art may have additional language requirements.

-Thus, by the end of the sixth semester of graduate study at Washington University, students will normally have achieved the following at a minimum:
+Thus, by the end of the seventh semester of graduate study at Washington University, students will normally have achieved the following, at a minimum: